Northern Iowa hosts Wells and Oakland - WTOP News

 Cedar Falls, Iowa; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Oakland visits Northern Iowa after Ziare Wells scored 21 points in Oakland’s 98-97 victory against the Toledo Rockets.
+BOTTOM LINE: Oakland visits Northern Iowa after Ziare Wells scored 21 points in Oakland’s 98-97 win against the Toledo Rockets.

-The Panthers are 5-1 on their home court.
-Northern Iowa averages 73.4 points while outscoring opponents by 16.0 points per game.
+The Panthers are 5-1 in home games.
+Northern Iowa is sixth in the MVC with 24.2 defensive rebounds per game led by Leon Bond III averaging 4.2.

 The Golden Grizzlies are 1-5 on the road.
-Oakland is eighth in the Horizon League with 29.6 rebounds per game led by Isaac Garrett averaging 6.0.
+Oakland ranks ninth in the Horizon League with 21.4 defensive rebounds per game led by Wells averaging 4.4.

-TOP PERFORMERS: Leon Bond III is scoring 12.8 points per game and averaging 5.1 rebounds for the Panthers.
+TOP PERFORMERS: Bond is scoring 12.8 points per game and averaging 5.1 rebounds for the Panthers.
 Trey Campbell is averaging 12.4 points and 3.8 rebounds while shooting 38.7%.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.